A walk through the community reveals a look at the architecture and character of Fort Macleod, and Alberta, at the turn of the century.

 The historic buildings in Fort Macleod were restored and preserved through the Main Street Program, an initiative funded by the provincial government in 1984.

-The mayor said Fort Macleod’s historic buildings give the residents a sense of pride in community and history.
-Patience said that buildings built in the early days of Alberta still stand in Fort Macleod is indicative of the town’s early roots.
+Fort Macleod’s historic buildings give the residents a sense of pride in community and history.
+That the buildings built in the early days of Alberta still stand in Fort Macleod is indicative of the town’s early roots.

 You can follow your own self-guided walking tour using the map included in this tourist guide.